 A star collegiate football player at John Carroll, Don Shula went on to play professional football with the Browns and Colts.
 His coaching career spans over a quarter century and is one of the most impressive in the history of the NFL.
 His Dolphins won two Super Bowls and his record of 200 pro wins in a 20 year span is unrivaled.

 Carl Fischer ranked as one of the greatest softball managers ever in Cleveland.
-Among many other famous teams, he put together and managed the nationally known “Bloomer Girls”, who in 1935 won the first national women’s title (fast pitch) for Cleveland.
-(Deceased)
+Among many other famous teams, he put together and managed the nationally known “Bloomer Girls” who, in 1935, won the first national women’s title (fast pitch) for Cleveland.

 One of the legends in the annuls of Ohio High School wrestling, Euclid coach Clarence Eckert had a dual meet record of 246-42-4, ranking among the top coaches of all time.
 Three state titles and six district crowns were included among his successes.

 Cleveland’s flyweight champion in 1920, 1921 and 1922, Phil Goldstein earned the right to compete in the National AAU Boxing Tournament in Boston in 1923.
 He fought his way to the semifinals of that tournament before losing a split decision to Fidel Labarbra, who went on to win the AAU crown, the 1924 Olympic championship and eventually the world professional flyweight title.
 A distinguished professional career followed with successes against some of the most imposing opposition.